Top 10 Marketing Takeaways from MDMC 2019

-Obviously, consistency is important in creating content.
+Consistency is important in creating content.
 In today’s world, there is no way you can be putting out too much content.
-Consistently delivering quality content that customers will find meaningful can be a challenge, but we learned some tips to repurpose content so that it becomes useful in multiple ways.
+Consistently delivering quality content that customers will find meaningful can be a challenge.
+We learned some tips to repurpose content so that it becomes useful in multiple ways.

-One way to create more content is to start from a longer form piece of content, like a blog post or a speech, and then pare it down into smaller, more digestible pieces of content, like tweets, pictures, and short podcasts, for customers to consume across platforms in a variety of ways.
+One way to create more content is to start from a longer-form piece of content, like a blog post or a speech.
+Then pare it down into smaller, more digestible pieces of content.
+Tweets, pictures, and short podcasts can be consumed by customers across platforms in a variety of ways.
 Even if you’re posting on the same topic more than once, it’s unlikely most people will notice.
-As long as you reuse the content in a different way every time you post, people will stay interested.
+As long as you reuse the content differently every time you post, people will stay interested.

 Repurposing content and breaking it down into smaller pieces allows you to create a variety of unique content without starting from scratch every time.
 It allows you to articulate the same message across a variety of platforms without coming across as stale and uncompelling.